nathfavour/whisperrnote_icp/README.md

-# whisperrnote_icp Backend Structure
+# whisperrnote_icp Structure

-This backend is structured to mirror the application and data model of the original [whisperrnote](https://github.com/buildathonzx/whisperrnote) project.
+This contract is structured to fit the application and data model of the  [whisperrnote](https://github.com/buildathonzx/whisperrnote) frontend project.
 Each module in `backend/src` corresponds to a major entity in the appwrite data model (users, notes, tags, etc.).

 ## Structure